 One Lost Stone was originally planned to take place in the grounds of Queen Mary University, London and at the Novo Cemetery, to reveal aspects of the area’s fascinating, buried communities.

-As a result of the COVID-19 crisis, One Lost Stone will now be an online event, sourced by the stimulating resources collected throughout Discovering and Documenting England’s Lost Jews.
+As a result of the COVID-19 crisis, One Lost Stone will now be an online event, sourced by the stimulating resources collected throughout the project.
 From 5 July, the website will feature film, performance, poetry, research, exciting stories and music.

 There are many different ways in which you can contribute and participate in our project.
 Volunteer for training as an oral history interviewer, assist in our research or simply share your story.